cerebral-legacy/cerebral-website/app/markdown/front_view.md

 ## View

-A component registers to one or more state paths.
-When a change occurs in your model Cerebral will notify the view layer about what paths has changed.
-That way the view layer can be optimized to only render the components interested in the state paths that actually changed.
+Components get data from one or more state paths.
+When a change occurs in the model, Cerebral notifies the view layer about what paths have changed.
+Rendering is highly optimized since components only re-render if their registered state paths have actually changed.

-The debugger lets you know all the current active state paths and what components are rendered when these state paths has a change.
+The debugger lets you know all the current active state paths and what components are rendered when these state paths change.